Contact Our Sales Department

 Phase 2 – Meters and Transmitters

 Once the system has been flushed and pressure tested we will supply you with the Meter/Transmitter sets for the project plumber to install.
 Flow tubes will be removed and replaced with a Meter set.
 Each Meter/Transmitter set is a meter with a transmitter connected and strapped to it.
 Each meter has a wire coming out of the head called a “pulse wire.”
 As the meter counts it sends a pulse through that wire to say “I counted.”
-A transmitter gets connected to that wire to receive those meters counts.
+A transmitter gets connected to that wire to receive those meter counts.
 The transmitter then sends that information wirelessly to the central electronics.
 The transmitters will be pre-wired and strapped to the meter.
 The whole system will be pre-configured upon shipment.
 The plumber will not have to worry about any of the electronics.
 They will simply install the Meter/Transmitter sets like they would any other meter.

 Phase 3 – Central Electronics

 Usually, around or just after TCO, one of our technicians will come out to install the Central Data Collector (the brains of the system), and signal boosters.
 The Central Data Collector requires access to a standard wall power outlet and an active Ethernet connection.
 We recommend that this is installed somewhere on the base floor of residential units, that has little to no resident access (i.e. COM Room, IDF Closet).
 The signal boosters will get installed on every other floor of the building.
 We recommend that these also get installed in a COM or IDF room.
 Signal boosters also require a standard wall power outlet.
-The way the system works is that the transmitters send the meter counts wirelessly to the Central Data Collector, which collects and stores the data, and then pushes it to the web for online meter reading.
+The way the system works is that the transmitters send the meter counts wirelessly to the Central Data Collector, which collects and stores the data, and then pushes it to the web for an online meter reading.
 The signal boosters simply help to create a strong signal throughout the building so that the transmitters can make it to the Central Data Collector.

 Multifamily Utility Company is a top utility billing company in the country, providing great customer service and our own in-house collections team.
 We offer a large discount if we are chosen as the billing provider.
-You will see the price break-down in your Product Quote.
-In addition you will see the service fee and more details on how our billing portal works.
+You will see the price breakdown in your Product Quote.
+In addition, you will see the service fee and more details on how our billing portal works.
 We are happy to provide our technical expertise for the supply and installation of equipment with no obligation to use our billing services.

 Get a New Construction Quote